-In Illinois, specialty growers often use high tunnels, stationary covered structures that are heated by the sun, to get a jump start on planting in the spring and extend the harvest season in the fall.
-High tunnels can be expensive, so farmers need to grow a high-value crop in them to provide a return on their investment.
+In Illinois, specialty growers often use high tunnels, stationary covered structures that are heated by the sun, to get a jump start on planting in the spring and a longer harvest period in the fall.
+High tunnels can be expensive, so farmers need to grow a high-value crop in them that provides a return on their investment.

 “Their main moneymaker is tomatoes,” says Enroth.

 Commercial and public consumers are willing to pay for fresh, locally grown tomatoes.
 But growing any plant on the same plot year after year puts it at risk of harvest-ruining diseases.
-Rotating crops with another high-value product reduces that risk.
+Another high-value product is needed for crop rotation.

-That’s where Enroth sees potential for ginger, Zingiber officinale.
-He says demand for fresh ginger is so strong that it will sell as high as $20 per pound in some markets.
+That’s where Enroth sees potential in ginger, Zingiber officinale.
+He says demand for fresh ginger is so strong that it will sell for the high price of $20 a pound in some markets.

-Ginger has not been grown before on a large scale in Illinois, or even regionally.
-Farmers are not likely to invest in a new crop if they don’t have information on how to make a profit.
+But ginger has not been grown before on a large scale in Illinois or even regionally.
+Farmers are not likely to invest in a new crop if they don’t have information on how to make a profit growing it.

-Curious about the prospective crop, Enroth experimented by growing ginger at home beginning in 2015.
-He then began working with Shelby Henning, assistant agriculture professor at WIU.
+Curious about the prospective crop, Enroth experimented with growing ginger at home starting in 2015.
+He then began working with Dr. Shelby Henning, Agriculture Assistant Professor at WIU.
 Backed by a grant from SARE, the Sustainable Agriculture Research and Education program, they worked with a local grower who brought the freshly grown ginger to Central Illinois farmers markets.
 They sold out.

-Of all the ginger grown worldwide, 18% is imported to the U.S. The need for a local product became clear as global supply chains have been disrupted by the COVID-19 pandemic.
+Of all the ginger grown worldwide, 18% is imported to the U.S. However, the need for a local product became clear as global supply chains have been disrupted by the COVID-19 pandemic.